alxers/book_of_proof/2_chapter.md

 If determinant is not zero then a matrix is irrevertible.

 2. For a function to be continuous, it is sufficient that it is differentiable.
-If function is differentiable then it's continuous.
+If function is differentiable, then it's continuous.

+3. For a function to be integrable, it is necessary that it is continuous.
+If function is continuous, then it's integrable.

+4. A function is rational if it is a polynomial.
+If function is polynomial, then it is rational.

+5. An integer is divisible by 8 only if it is divisible by 4.
+If intiger divisible by 8, then it's divisible by 4.